-Tropical wave emerges from Africa, Hector could threaten Hawaii
+Hurricane Hector passes near Hawaii this week

-HOUSTON, Texas (KTRK) --No tropical development is expected over the Atlantic over the next five days, but Meteorologist Travis Herzog says he's monitoring two features of interest.
-The first is a large tropical wave coming out of Africa.
-Water temperatures are cooler than normal in the deep tropics, so this wave will not have a chance to develop until it gets over the warmer waters of the Caribbean.
+HOUSTON, Texas (KTRK) --No significant tropical development is expected over the Atlantic this week, but Meteorologist Travis Herzog says a major hurricane is churning closer to the Hawaiian Islands.

-The second feature is an upper level swirl of low pressure over Cuba moving toward Texas.
-This pocket of moisture will blow right into Texas Monday, continuing our chance for scattered downpours.
+In fact, a parade of storms has erupted in the eastern Pacific, which sometimes signals the Atlantic will become active a couple weeks later.

-Meanwhile, Hurricane Hector could threaten Hawaii in about 7 days.
-It is rare for a hurricane to directly hit Hawaii, but it cannot yet be ruled out with Hector.
+Hurricane Hector is expected to pass well south of Hawaii but it will bring rough surf to the Islands.
+It is rare for a hurricane to directly hit Hawaii.

 So far this season three named storms have formed in the Atlantic.
 Travis says historically over 90% of all hurricane activity occurs after August 10th.